Customization APIs

 HTTP Response

-A successful response to this call includes the following elements:
+A successful response from the Tag Info method includes the following elements:

-• A single JSON tag object containing information about the tag specified with tag_id.
+• A single JSON tag object with details about a tag specified by tag_id.

-Note: For a description of the JSON name:value pairs in a tag object see Tag JSON.
+Note: For details on the JSON name/value pairs in a tag object, see Tag JSON.

 top | section